gnosischain/documentation/updates/archive/2020/xdai-weekly-recap-18-12-2020.md

 ## :christmas\_tree: Swether NFTs

 Just in time for the holidays you can create your own custom NFT in a holiday sweater pattern, and the xDai logo is one a handful available to add!
-This fun project is made possible by the The Treum team, part of ConsenSys Mesh.\
+This fun project is made possible by The Treum team, part of ConsenSys Mesh.\
 \
 Bonus for US residents - mint a token and get a FREE SWEATSHIRT with your design on it!
 Swether minting season ends Dec 31, 2020.\
 \